"No-action" Clause in Indenture Strictly Construed by New York’s Highest Court

 Court Allows Sexual Abuse Case to Proceed Against Prep School

-Ed Flanders leads the law firm's New York office Litigation practice and is co-leader of the firm's Financial Services Litigation team.
-He represents companies in large, complex commercial litigation matters including claims arising out of major oil spills, project disputes involving construction, engineering, and procurement contracts, long term supply contracts, etc. He also represents banks acting in their capacity as indenture trustees, backup servicers, and other corporate trust functions.
-He recently represented the American Bankers Association, as amicus curie, in an action in which the New York Court of Appeals upheld the limited role of indenture trustees with respect to alleged duties regarding SEC reports filed by issuers.
+Ed Flanders leads the law firm's New York office Litigation practice.
+He represents companies in large, complex commercial litigation and arbitration matters including claims arising out of major oil spills, project disputes involving construction, engineering, and procurement contracts, long term supply contracts, etc. He also represents banks acting in their capacity as indenture trustees, backup servicers, and other corporate trust functions.

 - Confidential AAA Arbitration: Representation of Japanese trading company in a AAA arbitration in a multi-million dollar dispute involving the purchase and sale of galvanized steel coils.
 The three member panel issued a final award in favor of our client in 2010, and denied the respondent's counterclaim in its entirety.